barneydellar/SpaceTypes/README.md

 };
 ```

-Once we have such an implementation, we also need units for the space:
+Once you have such an implementation, you also need units for the space:

 ```cpp
 using NewSpaceUnits = double;